oteomamo/SALT/README.md

 one persistent trie per conversation grows with every exchange (and any attached documents), and each turn it compresses the accumulated history into a query-biased context block under the token budget.
-The BGE encoder and the chat model stay resident on the GPU for the whole session; the trie lives in process memory and autosaves to disk, so any conversation can be resumed later by its id.
+The BGE encoder and the chat model stay resident on the GPU for the whole session.
+The trie lives in process memory and autosaves to disk, so any conversation can be resumed later by its id.